Humankind’s love affair with chocolate – or cacao – dates back more than three millennia to the civilization of the Olmecs, ancestors of the Mayans.

 We’re also excited to bring you chocolate with the benefits of biodynamic cultivation.
 Our cultivation, production and business processes support cacao farmers in their commitment to being good custodians of the earth and humanity.

-Solspring® Biodynamic® Dark Chocolate Bar, Dark Chocolate Bar with Himalayan Salt, Dark Chocolate Bar with Hazelnut and Dark Chocolate Bar with Hazelnut Filling bring you the highest quality Swiss dark chocolate, made with 60 to 70% cocoa for an ideal combination of quality goodness and delicious flavor.
+Solspring® Biodynamic® Dark Chocolate Bar and Dark Chocolate Bar with Himalayan Salt bring you the highest quality Swiss dark chocolate, made with 60 to 70% cocoa for an ideal combination of quality goodness and delicious flavor.

 We’re reclaiming the benefits of chocolate and bringing them to you.